JonyEpsilon/gorilla-repl.org/editors.md

 be able to autodetect the port.
 It's necessary to do it this way round because Gorilla needs to insert its own rendering middleware in to the nREPL server.
 By default Gorilla will insert a recent version of the `cider-nrepl` middleware, but you can override this with a version of your choosing by adding `cider-nrepl` to your `:plugins` vector in the usual way (see the CIDER readme for more details).
+Note that forcing a `cider-nrepl` version of < "0.8.1" will break Gorilla's autocompletion.

 ## Vim